S-08706

 Plain Language

-Every covered business must submit a report to the New York Department of Labor by March 1 each year covering the prior calendar year.
-The report must include two categories of information: (1) employment data estimating the number of employees displaced, hired, or positions eliminated due in whole or part to AI use; and (2) information on AI usage objectives, human oversight, frequency and duration of use, sensitive personal data involvement and protections, and risk reduction measures.
-The enumerated items are floors — 'including but not limited to' — so the Department may require additional disclosures.
-The obligation is annual and recurring, triggered by operating as a covered business in New York during the reporting year.
+Covered businesses must submit an annual report to the Department of Labor by March 1 covering the prior calendar year.
+The report has two required components: (1) employment data estimating the number of employees displaced, hired, or whose hours changed due to AI, plus unfilled positions attributable to AI; and (2) information on the nature of AI usage, including objectives, human oversight, frequency of use, handling of sensitive personal data, and risk reduction measures.
+The enumerated items are non-exhaustive ('including but not limited to'), so the Department may expect additional relevant information.
+Because the report covers the preceding calendar year, covered businesses should begin tracking these metrics immediately upon the law's effective date.

 Statutory Text